Faculty and Staff

 Her professional affiliations include Phi Beta Mu, National Association for Music Education, Alabama Music Educators Association, Alabama Bandmasters Association, Sigma Alpha Iota, Phi Beta Kappa and the National Band Association.
 She is also an honorary member of Tau Beta Sigma.
 Smith is in demand as a clinician, conductor and adjudicator throughout the country.
 She has evaluated and conducted University Honor Bands and District Honor Bands in Australia, Alabama, Virginia, Georgia, Florida and Kentucky and West Virginia.

-Assistant Professor of Music- Trombone
+Associate Professor of Music- Trombone

 115 Long Hall